 WHAT ARE SOME COMMON TRAFFIC AND SPEEDING OFFENSES?

-There are several various common traffic and speeding offenses.
-Although they vary in severity, they can have negative impact on your driving record that may result in loss of driving privileges and increased insurance rates.
+As a traffic attorney serving Fairfax for over two decades, John Kassabian has seen firsthand the serious consequences that even the most common traffic and speeding offenses can pose.
+Although penalties vary in severity, they can have negative impact on your driving record that may result in loss of driving privileges and increased insurance rates.
 At Kassabian & Kassabian, P.L.C., we work tirelessly to protect our clients' legal rights for both minor and more serious traffic, speeding, and traffic related criminal offenses.